josephofiowa/GA-DSI/intro-to-apis-python/readme.md

 Visit the API we'll be using here: www.omdbapi.com

-The .py file (that we used in Spyder) to make requests and use our very first API (gasp!) is available [here](https://github.com/josephofiowa/dekegeek/blob/master/boshac16/code/api-usage-example.py)
+The .py file (that we used in Spyder) to make requests and use our very first API (gasp!) is available [here](https://github.com/josephofiowa/GA-DSI/blob/master/intro-to-apis-python/code/api-usage-example.py)

 ### Class audio

-The audio from our class (unfortunately no video) is available [here](https://www.youtube.com/watch?v=uXB8NReKRrA)
+**10/6 workshop:** Our workshop audio (unfortunately no video) is available [here](https://www.youtube.com/watch?v=uXB8NReKRrA)

 ## Additional Resources